Fentanyl: Palliative care

 When using the transdermal patch, patients must be careful to minimize or avoid external heat sources (direct sunlight, heating pads, etc.), which can trigger the release and absorption of too much medication and cause potentially deadly complications.

 Combat medicine

 USAF Pararescue combat medics in Afghanistan used fentanyl lozenges in the form of lollipops on combat casualties from IED blasts and other trauma.
 The stick is taped to a finger and the lozenge put in the cheek of the person.
 When enough fentanyl has been absorbed, the (sedated) person generally lets the lollipop fall from the mouth, indicating sufficient analgesia and somewhat reducing the likelihood of overdose and associated risks.

-Dyspnea
+Breathing difficulties

-Fentanyl can also be used for patients in whom morphine is not tolerated, or whose breathlessness is refractory to morphine.
-Fentanyl is especially useful for concomitant treatment in palliative care settings where pain and shortness of breath are severe and need to be treated with high strength opioids.
+Fentanyl is used to help relieve shortness of breath (dyspnea) when patients cannot tolerate morphine, or whose breathlessness is refractory to morphine.
+Fentanyl is useful for such treatment in palliative care settings where pain and shortness of breath are severe and need to be treated with strong opioids.
+Nebulized fentanyl citrate is used to relieve end-of-life dyspnea in hospice settings.